mssamhan31/Solar-Curtailment/README.md

 2. The maximum GHI value is higher than a certain threshold, which must be true if there is no cloud.

 ### Daily Energy Generated Calculation
+We calculate this value to show how much is the actual daily energy generated.
+This value is shown in the summary table (output 1).
+The difference between this value and the expected energy generated without curtailment is the total curtailed energy.
 To calculate the energy generation, we use the D-PV time series data and use these steps:

-================================== @ Samhan, this is not correct!
-We should be calculating Wh energy for every 5 mins and then summing up all 5 minutely values within the day.
-Converting 5 minutely data to hourly resolution will significantly decrease the value of our research and curtailment algorithm as it is much coarser than 5 minutely values.
-I don't think this is true for any of the curtailment algorithms.
-I have corrected as below:
-================================== @ Baran I am not really sure how converting it to hourly data to calculate the energy generation will make any problem.
-In fact, I adopted your algorithm to convert it to hourly resolution.
-Also, some data are in 1 minute resolution not 5.
-More discussion: https://github.com/mssamhan31/Solar-Curtailment/issues/2 .

-1. Calculate every 5 minutely energy value in Wh.
+1. Calculate every 1 minutely energy value in Wh using the real power data value.
-2. Sum all the 5 minutely energy values within the day (288 data points).
+2. Sum all the 1 minutely energy values within the day.
 3. Divide it by 1000 to convert the unit into kWh/day.

 ### Expected Energy Generated Calculation
-We essentially use similar process with the energy generated calculation, but we use power_expected values instead of real power value.
-The power_expected values are obtained using estimation method below:
+We essentially use similar process with the energy generated calculation, but we use expected power values instead of real power value.
+The expected power values are obtained using estimation method below:

 ### Estimation Method
 To obtain the power_expected value in the D-PV time series data, we use these logics:
-If it is a clear sky day: Use polyfit estimation (see below):
+If it is a clear sky day: Use polyfit estimation (see below).
-If it is not a clear sky day and there is tripping curtailment: Use linear estimation (see below):
+Else if it is not a clear sky day and there is tripping curtailment: Use linear estimation (see below).
-If it is not a clear sky day and there is no tripping curtailment: Do not estimate, because we cannot be sure whether the reduction in power is due to v-var/v-watt curtailment or cloud cover.
+Else if it is not a clear sky day and there is no tripping curtailment: Do not estimate, because we cannot be sure whether the reduction in power is due to V-VAr curtailment, V-Watt curtailment, or cloud cover.

 ### Linear Estimation
 This method is only used in a non clear sky day with tripping curtailment.
 Major steps:
-1. Filter the D-PV time series data into times between sunrise and sunset
+1. Filter the D-PV time series data into times between sunrise and sunset.
-2. Detect the zero power values, which indicates a tripping event
+2. Detect the zero power values, which indicates a tripping event.
-3. Detect the ramping down power values before zero values and ramping up power values after zero values, and consider them as tripping
+3. Detect the ramping down power values before zero values and ramping up power values after zero values, and consider them as tripping event as well.
-4. Detect starting point and end point for each tripping point
+4. Detect starting point and end point for each tripping event.
-5. Use points obtained from step 4 to make a linear equation of each tripping point, and use the linear equation to get the estimated power value without curtailment in every tripping timestamps
+5. Use points obtained from step 4 to make a linear regression of each tripping event, and use the linear equation to get the estimated power value without curtailment in every tripping timestamps.
 6. For times other than the tripping event, leave the power expected to be the same with the actual power.

 Sample result can be seen below: